auth0/auth0-PHP/UPGRADE.md

 ### PSR-18 and PSR-17 factories

 Previous versions of the SDK had a hard dependency on Guzzle for issuing network requests.
 SDK v8 uses a more modern approach of accepting developer-supplied PSR-18 and PSR-17 factory interfaces for making these requests.
-We strongly encourage you to pass the factories of your choice during SDK configuration, but if none are provided the SDK will make a best effort attempt at auto-discovering any available options already present in your application.
+We strongly encourage you to pass the factories of your choice during SDK configuration, but if none are provided, the SDK will make a best-effort attempt at auto-discovering any available options already present in your application.

-As an example, let's say your application is already incorporating [Buzz](https://github.com/kriswallsmith/Buzz) and [Nylom's PSR-7 implementation](https://github.com/Nyholm/psr7), which includes PSR-18 and PSR-17 factories respectively.
-Simply pass these to the SDK to use them for Auth0 network requests as well:
+As an example, let's say your application is already incorporating [Buzz](https://github.com/kriswallsmith/Buzz) and [Nylom's PSR-7 implementation](https://github.com/Nyholm/psr7), which includes PSR-18 and PSR-17 factories, respectively.
+Pass these to the SDK to use them for Auth0 network requests as well:

 ```php
 use Auth0\SDK\Auth0;